darijuxs/RAPIBundle/README.md

   - Moved to bs namespace

 * Version 1.0.3
   - Fixed angular js error when come request OPTIONS, now all OPTIONS response code will be 200

+* Version 1.0.4
+  - Added @request_stact in quates to work with Symfony 3